kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 As mentioned, `NSUserActivity` is the first step one should make towards implementing App Search.
 There are a number of reasons for this.

 1. It's dead simple; creating an `NSUserActivity` instance can be done by setting a few properties.
-1. As a user navigates content where `NSUserActivity` instances are flagged as the current activity, iOS will rank that content.
-Content that accessed frequently is considered to be more important to the user and search results will reflect that.
+1. When `NSUserActivity` is used to flag user activities, iOS will rank that content.
+Content accessed frequently is considered to be more important to the user and search results will reflect that.
-1. You get the benefit of providing context to Siri.
+1. You get the benefit of providing context to Siri. **TODO** Determine if this has notable benefits in GM
 1. You're one step closer to providing Handoff support.

 Time to prove how simple `NSUserActivity` can be to implement.